SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/tools/github.md

 ---

 # GitHub
-_Github is a collaboration platform for developers that offers "version control" features for staging and tracking changes to code and related documents._
+_GitHub is a collaboration platform for developers that offers "version control" features for staging and tracking changes to code and related documents._

 ##  Why Use This Tool
 - Before GitHub, OSC kept most files in personal Google Drives.
 This created access and continuity issues for projects over time!